-Burmese pythons are not native to Florida and are considered to be an invasive species due to their impacts to native wildlife.
-This species is not protected in Florida except by anti-cruelty law.
-Pythons can be killed on private property with landowner permission and can also be killed year-round and without a permit on 25 public lands in south Florida.
-The FWC encourages people to kill wild caught pythons whenever possible.
+Burmese pythons are not native to Florida and are considered an invasive species due to their impacts to native wildlife.
+Like all nonnative reptile species, Burmese pythons are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.
+This species can be captured and humanely killed year-round and without a permit or hunting license on 25 public lands in south Florida.

 The Burmese python is one of the largest snakes in the world.
 Adult Burmese pythons caught in Florida average between 1.8 m (6 ft) and 2.7 m (9 ft); the largest Burmese captured in Florida measured over 5.4 m (18 ft) in length.